Crosby Garrett Helmet

 The Crosby Garrett Helmet is a copper alloy Roman cavalry helmet dating from the late 2nd or early 3rd century AD.
 It was found by an unnamed metal detectorist near Crosby Garrett in Cumbria, England, in May 2010.
 Later investigations found that a Romano-British farming settlement had occupied the site where the helmet was discovered, which was located a few miles away from a Roman road and a Roman army fort.
 It is possible that the owner of the helmet was a local inhabitant who had served with the Roman cavalry.

 The helmet appears to have been deliberately folded up and deposited in an artificial stone structure.
 It is thought to have been used for ceremonial occasions rather than for combat, and may already have been an antique by the time it was buried.
-It is of the same type as the Newstead Helmet (found in 1905) and its design also has similarities with the Ribchester Helmet (found in 1796) and the Hallaton Helmet (found in 2000), though its facial features are more akin to those of helmets found in southern Europe.
+It is of the same type as the Newstead Helmet (found near Melrose in Scotland in 1905).
+Its facial features are more akin to those of helmets found in southern Europe although its design also has similarities with the Ribchester Helmet (found in 1796) and the Hallaton Helmet (found in North Yorkshire in 2000).
 Its design may allude to the Trojans, whose exploits the Romans re-enacted in cavalry tournaments.

 Ralph Jackson, Senior Curator of Romano-British Collections at the British Museum, has described the helmet as "... an immensely interesting and outstandingly important find ...
 Its face mask is both extremely finely wrought and chillingly striking, but it is as an ensemble that the helmet is so exceptional and, in its specifics, unparalleled.
 It is a find of the greatest national (and, indeed, international) significance."

 On 7 October 2010, the helmet was sold at Christie's for £2.3 million (US$3.6 million) to an undisclosed private buyer.
 Tullie House Museum and Art Gallery in Carlisle sought to purchase the helmet with the support of the British Museum, but was outbid.
-The helmet has so far been publicly displayed four times, once in a 2012 exhibition at the Royal Academy of Arts, at Tullie House in 2013–14, followed by display at the British Museum in 2014.
+The helmet has so far been publicly displayed four times, once in a 2012 exhibition at the Royal Academy of Arts, at Tullie House in 2013–14, and at the British Museum in 2014.
 The helmet returned to Tullie House to be displayed in the Hadrian's Cavalry exhibition in the summer of 2017.